 Feng Shui training can add versatility and creativity to your career if you’re in a field like holistic health, interior design, architecture or landscape design—and all of these fields are in high demand.
 Over 38 percent of adults consulted alternative medicine professionals in 2012, and that number continues to increase.
-Interior design, architecture, and landscape architecture jobs are expected to show about average growth through 2024, according to the U.S. Bureau of Labor Statistics’ (BLS) 2016-17 Occupational Outlook Handbook.
+Interior design, architecture, and landscape architecture jobs are expected to show about average growth through 2026, according to the U.S. Bureau of Labor Statistics’ (BLS) current Occupational Outlook Handbook.

 Feng Shui Salary

 As a graduate of Feng Shui school, your average salary depends on the context in which you practice Feng Shui.
 According to the U.S. Bureau of Labor Statistics’ current Occupational Outlook Handbook, the median national annual salary for interior designers is $49,810, while landscape architects earned $63,480.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.